Baltemor369/LibraSync/README.md

 ## **Issue to fix**

-- impossible to add books after add a family and clear it.

 - need credentials.json to login to user Google drive account, but need to keep it secret and secure

 ## Contribution